sofwerx/pistol-detection/README.md

 DIRTYWERX_RAMP

-Run session one, selecting which camera to use
+Run session one in its own instance, selecting which camera to use
 ```
 python person-camera-session-one.py RECEPTION_EAST
 ```

-Session two should be ran simultaneously with session one in a seperate instance.
+Session two can be ran simultaneously with session one in a seperate instance.
 ```
 python person-camera-session-two.py
 ```